 Rams Nest as it was then called, continued a peaceful farming existence with the house being variously modernised and updated over the centuries, until in 1900 it was bought by Sir Harry Waechter who converted the farmhouse into an Edwardian country house, suitable for a gentleman of the period.
 He changed the barn into the present magnificent beamed and panelled hall, and built the Great Drawing Room and the Brick Gallery and added the tower for good measure.
 He also laid the foundations of the present gardens, with Gauntlett Nurseries of Chiddingfold, very well known in their day for flowering shrubs and Japanese style gardens.

 In 1922 the property was bought by Sir Henry and Lady Norman.
-She was the daughter of Lord and Lady Aberconway, and grand-daughter of Henry Pochin, who started the famous gardens at Bodnant in 1975.
-A very keen horticulturalist like her mother and grandfather, she greatly added to the garden at Ramster Hall, introducing many of the rhododendrons and azaleas for which it is famous today.
+She was the daughter of Lord and Lady Aberconway, and grand-daughter of Henry Pochin, who started the famous gardens at Bodnant in 1875.
+A very keen horticulturalist like her mother and grandfather, she greatly added to the garden at Ramster Hall, introducing many of the Rhododendrons and Azaleas for which it is famous today.
 In 1927 the garden was first opened for the National Gardens Scheme, and remains one of the few original gardens which are still open.
 Sir Henry Norman was a Liberal MP, cabinet minister, writer, explorer and amateur scientist.
-He was greatly involved in the introduction of wireless telegraphy and a lot of his artifacts from his many exportations are in the halls today.
+He was greatly involved in the introduction of wireless telegraphy and a lot of his artifacts from his many explorations are in the halls today.